Reprogramming of somatic cells into organOids: patient-centred neurodevelopmental disease modelling from nascent induced pluripotency

 Introduction

-Understanding the neurodevelopmental causes and mechanisms of brain disease is challenging due to several factors:
+Understanding the neurodevelopmental causes and mechanisms of brain disease is challenging due to the limited access to human brain tissues, the complexity of brain anatomy, and the lack of accurate models to recapitulate human brain development.

-The convergence between induced pluripotent stem cell (iPSC) and organoid technology enables the recapitulation of key features of early human neurodevelopmental disease in vitro.
-However, there are significant challenges:
+The convergence between induced pluripotent stem cell and organoid technology enables the recapitulation of key features of early human neurodevelopmental disease in vitro.
+However, the following challenges persist:

-These challenges make it difficult to design a powered study that associates patient genotype with organoids’ in vitro phenotypes.
+These challenges make it nearly impossible to design a powered study to associate patient genotype with organoids’ in vitro phenotypes.

 Proposed Solution

-I will generate technology to produce human brain organoids from selected patients through a robust, timely, and seamless process.
-This technology aims to capture previously undetected neurodevelopmental phenotypes.
+I will generate technology to produce human brain organoids from selected patients in a robust, timely, and seamless process.
+This approach aims to capture previously undetected neurodevelopmental phenotypes.

 ReprOids will allow the generation of human brain organoids from large cohorts of patients, capturing in vitro the whole spectrum of disease manifestations.
-This will have a significant impact on patient clinical management at the diagnostic, prognostic, and therapeutic levels.
+This will have a huge impact on patient clinical management at the diagnostic, prognostic, or therapeutic level.

 Financiële details & Tijdlijn